Check out this occupational therapist’s secret to helping kids learn to put on shoes independently.

 So picture a kid sitting on the floor, putting his shoes on.

 What’s the foundation of that action?
-It’s the kid being able to remain stable enough in his core to allow for the action of using his hands to pull the shoe onto his foot.
+It’s the child being able to remain stable enough in his core to allow for the action of using his hands to pull the shoe onto his foot.
 Those actions – bringing the foot close enough to the body, bringing the hands close enough to the foot, and then using quite a bit of force to pull the shoe onto the foot -all require a HUGE amount of core action.

 Try it.
 Sit in your chair or on the floor, lift one foot, and reach your hands for that foot.
 Feel it?
 That’s core strength!